 You believe you are not social -> so you act unsocial -> you believe you are not social -> Et-ce-te-fuck-ing-ra!

-I dare to say, it’s not a set characteristic.
-But a lack of skill.
-Namely social confidence.
+It’s not a set characteristic.
+But a lack of skill - social confidence.
 A skill you can acquire.
 Are there not a lot of people that are socially confident?
 Are they any different?
 No, they are not,… except for how they think.
-But your inner voice will tell you – “I am just not that way.”
-Time for a firmware update people.
-Remould your gray jello!
-Your autonomous thinking should learn to ‘know’,… or ‘feel’, that you can be social.
-That you (can) have the skill.
+But your inner voice will tell you – “I am just not social.”
+Time for a firmware update.
+Remould yourn gray jello!
+Your autonomous thinking should learn to ‘know’,… or ‘feel’, that you are social!

 The way you are is not set in stone.
 That’s why I want to violently upload the book Mindset in your cranium.

-– There are two typical mindsets.
+- There are two typical mindsets.
 A fixed and a growth mindset.
 The fixed mindset is believing who, what and how you are is fixed.
 A growth mindset is believing that you can develop, who, what and how you are.
 They are both real if you believe in them.
-If you want to grow in life adopt the growth mindset.
+If you want to grow in life, adopt the growth mindset is necessary.

-Or to quote an older mofo, who obviously got plagiarized:
+Or to quote an older mofo, who evidently got plagiarized:

 – Henry Ford

 So if your current beliefs are limiting – you can change them!
-Through studying, practice, and fi- fa- fucking determination.
+Through studying, practicing, and fi- fa- fucking determination.

 Now you might think: “Thanks for the motivational speech and all.
 But there is also reality.”

-I know there is a real world beyond the web.
+I know there is a real world beyond your screen.
 One we have all have to deal with every day.
-However, this reality you experience is shaped by your thinking.
-Think about how negative can influence your life.
-Yet how on a good day all, that same ‘reality’ seems so beautiful.
-Realize how more constructive thought patterns can influence your experience!
-I understand it doesn’t feel like that at all yet!
-But it is true, changing your thinking will change your perception and your feelings!
-So adopt the growth mindset.
+But, this reality you experience is shaped by your thinking.
+Think about how negativity influences your life.
+Yet how on a good day, that same ‘reality’ seems so beautiful.

-Next, consider using the following strategy.
+For some mental peace and clarity.
+Consider using the following strategy.
 The ancient trick in becoming self-aware and accepting.
+Meditation.

-All right, enough big picture and theoretical shit.
-Let’s talk about more actionable steps.
+All right, enough theoretical shit.
+Let’s talk about actionable steps.